- Request Information

 Can I retest?

 HCC allows one retest per semester (students shall not be allowed to test more than 2 times within a 12 month period).
 The option of retesting should be discussed with your academic advisor if you feel your test results are not reflective of your ability.
-It is recommended that students wait two weeks before retesting and should review sample questions or seek tutoring services.
+It is recommended that students review sample questions or seek tutoring services before retesting.
 There is a $5 fee for retesting; the fee should be paid in the Business Office with the receipt being turned in at the time of scheduling a retest.
 Retesting is done by appointment.
 You must see an Advisor/Counselor to be approved for a retest.
-All retests should be completed prior to the beginning of a semester as a student may not test again if coursework has already begun in the discipline being tested (i.e. you can not schedule a retest in math if you are currently enrolled in a math course).
-All retests are to be scheduled before the semester begins.
+All retests should try to be completed prior to the start of a semester.

 Students with a documented disability should contact the HCC Disability Services Office at 218-262-6712 to seek testing accommodations.